Gray background with geometric shapes

 Equal pay for equivalent work is the principle according to which individuals who perform jobs that require substantially equal skill, effort, and responsibility, and that are performed under similar working conditions within the same organization, should receive the same renumeration.
 EDGE Certification assesses how this principle is applied by measuring both the effectiveness of an organization’s policies and practices to ensure equal pay for equivalent work for men and women as well as if there is any pay gap which cannot be explained by any other factors than gender.

-The EDGE Gender Pay Gap Analysis Methodology is a scientific, legally compliant method to investigate gender pay equity in the workplace.
-Using a linear regression model with Ordinary Least Squares, the EDGE methodology measures whether an organization has an Unexplained Gender Pay Gap, a pay gap that cannot be explained by any other factors than gender.
+The EDGE Gender Pay Gap Analysis Methodology is a scientific method to investigate gender pay equity in the workplace.
+Using a linear regression model with Ordinary Least Squares, the EDGE Methodology measures whether an organization has an Unexplained Gender Pay Gap, a pay gap that cannot be explained by any other factors than gender.
 It covers all employees in an organization and includes both salary (base salary) and pay (base salary plus bonuses and other cash benefits), which are measured against the following objective and non-discriminatory explanatory variables:

 • Variables related to personal characteristics of the employee: tenure, age